sylvinite/pipeline-provision/README.md

 On irma login node, make sure that we have a Caddyfile with appropriate proxy settings.
 Running the binary `caddy` will load the configs and start proxying traffic between the two port numbers mentioned in the config file.

 For this to we also have to have an SSH tunnel up and running from nestor to irma.
 Something like `ssh johanhe@irma1 -R *:4242:charon-dev.scilifelab.se:80` on nestor will portforward 4242 on irma1 to charon-dev:80.

+## Note on re-compiling software

+Need to remove the file that is specified in the task's `creates=` field.
+Otherwise the compile step will be ignored.